-With the SQF Edition 9 implementation date rapidly approaching, now is the time to familiarize yourself with what’s changed since SQF Edition 8.1 and to perform a gap assessment to prepare your facility.
-Here, we cover everything you need to know about the new SQF food safety code to get your plant ready.
+With the SQF Edition 9 implementation date in the past, now is the time to familiarize yourself with what’s changed since SQF Edition 8.1 and to perform a gap assessment to prepare your facility ASAP.
+Here, we cover everything you need to know about the latest SQF food safety code to get your plant ready.

 The SQF Code Edition 9 is the most recent version of the Safe Quality Food (SQF) Code, a GFSI-recognized Certification Program that helps food and beverage companies, as well as packaging, storage and distribution and primary production facilities, meet stringent food safety and quality requirements.
-The new Code is set to be officially implemented in May 2021.
+The implementation deadline for SQF Code Edition 9 was May 24, 2021.

 Layout & Design: SQF 8.1 vs. SQF Edition 9

 In SQF 8.1, the Primary Production Code was one Code with one set of system elements applicable to the various primary modules: plant, livestock, and aquaculture.
 With Edition 9, the various primary modules are separated into three distinct codes, SQF Food Safety Code: Primary Animal Production, SQF Food Safety Code: Primary Plant Production, and SQF Food safety Code: Aquaculture.
 There are also different system elements for the three industry segments, with the relevant risks identified for each.